rehman000/CSC-32200-Software-Engineering/README.md

     $ pip install -r dependencies.txt

-Now that we have set up properly to run the application enter the following command:
+Now that we have set up everything properly to run the application enter the following command:

     $ python3 app.py